spencertipping/tau/m/fabric.md

 We should probably have each thread in its own process to minimize complexity.
 That way they're all just remote components.

+**NOTE:** let's simplify the transfer model by excluding shared memory altogether.
+This means `epoll` will work correctly for messages; we don't need any queueing silliness.
+So within a node (== thread) we have inlined operators; otherwise we send stuff down FIFOs.

+**NOTE:** boundary IO operators should `close` file descriptors after sending them via UNIX socket (and should hard-fail if we're trying to send FDs over other types of connections).

 ## C++ coroutines
 Let's explore this option.
 I'm starting with [this tutorial](https://www.scs.stanford.edu/~dm/blog/c++-coroutines.html) to figure out the basic landscape.